 Look for in-Stock

-Many carpet retailers carry inventory, with large rolls of carpet kept in their warehouse.
-Often, retailers will have purchased their inventory at discounted rates because they are buying in bulk.
+Many carpet retailers carry inventory with large rolls of carpet in their warehouses.
+Often, retailers will purchase their inventory at discounted rates because they are buying in bulk.
 This translates into a better deal for you.
-You will usually be able to save some money by buying carpet a dealer already has on hand.
+You can usually save some money by buying carpet that a dealer already has on hand.
 Obviously, this means that you have a more limited selection in terms of the styles and colors offered.
-However, if you can find a product that you like that's already in stock, you will be able to save some money.
+However, if you find a product you like that's already in stock, you can likely save some money.

 If you are looking to carpet a small area, such as a bedroom or a family room, check to see if the dealer carries any carpet remnants.
 These are usually the ends of the large rolls that the dealer kept in inventory and are often discounted even further once the roll gets small enough that it can be sold as a remnant.

 Upgrade the Underpad

-It may seem illogical to spend more money on the carpet padding when you are actually trying to save money.
+It may seem illogical to spend more money on carpet padding when you're trying to save money.
 However, the pad is extremely important to the overall performance of the carpet.
 A good underpad can make a lower-quality carpet perform better than it would on its own.
 When choosing the carpet cushion, purchase the most durable pad you can afford and offset the additional cost of the underpad by choosing a less expensive carpet.